Desert Island Jukebox: My 300 Favorite 45s of the 1960s (Part 6 of 10)

 1969

-My parents thought I was spending the night at my buddy Jimmy’s.
-I was actually across the street at my girlfriend Patti’s house – and in fact in her bed, as her parents had gone away for the weekend and we, for the first time in our lives, found ourselves all alone.
-And as I lay there the following morning, 17 years old and full of spit, vinegar and hormones, Patti brought me a cup of hot black coffee, set it on the nightstand, and planted a tender, loving kiss on my cheek.
-That’s when this song came on her little AM clock radio.
+My parents thought I was spending the night at my friend Jimmy’s.
+I was actually across the street at my girlfriend’s house – and in fact in her bed, as her parents were gone for the weekend and we, for the first time in our lives, found ourselves entirely alone.
+And as I lay there the following morning, 17 years old and full of spit, vinegar, and hormones, Patti brought me a cup of black coffee, set it on the nightstand, and planted a tender kiss on my cheek.
+That’s when this song came on her clock radio.
 That was a lifetime ago.
 I’m a different person in a different place.
 Patti’s battle with cancer is long since over.
-And the world as I knew it has changed so many times it would send chills down my spine if I were to let myself dwell on it.
-For those reasons and more, I’d be lying if I were to sit here and try to convince you that, at least for me, this entry is nothing more that just another pretty little pop tune.
+And the world as we knew it has changed so many times over it would send chills down my spine if I let myself dwell on it.
+For those reasons and others, I’d be lying if I were to sit here and try to convince you that, at least for the guy at the keyboard, this entry is nothing more that just another pretty little pop song.

 140. Morning Dew